USS America (CV-66): Persian Gulf War: Operations Desert Shield and Desert Storm

 America departed the Persian Gulf on 4 March, with CVW-1 having conducted 3,008 combat sorties, dropped over 2000 ST of ordnance and suffered no aircraft losses during the war.
 The Red Sea coastal town of Hurghada, Egypt would be Americas only port visit from 16 to 22 March, following 78 consecutive days at sea.

 After passing through the Suez Canal and exiting the Mediterranean, America reached Norfolk on 18 April.
 She and CVW-1 earned a Navy Unit Commendation, a third for America, for service during Desert Storm.
 After a short stay at home, and participating in New York City's Operation Welcome Home/Fleet Week festivities, America and CVW-1 once again headed for the Northern Atlantic to participate in NATO exercise "North Star".
 Departing Norfolk in August for eight weeks, she became the first carrier to conduct flight operations within Havesfjord, Norway.
 Less than two months later, America departed on 2 December for her second deployment of the year.
 This uneventful six-month deployment would see America return to the Persian Gulf, and thus become the first carrier to redeploy to the region following the Gulf War.
 The entire Kuwaiti leadership and US Ambassador visited for a day to extend their praise and thanks for saving their country.

-Exercises would also place her in the Indian Ocean and Red Sea, as well as the Mediterranean, before returning to Norfolk in June 1992.
+Exercises were conducted in the Indian Ocean, Red Sea, and the Mediterranean, before returning to Norfolk in June 1992.